 Canada and Croatia are like-minded countries on key global and regional issues and partners in a range of multilateral institutions such as the UN and NATO.
 Canada's large and dynamic Croatian-Canadian community is particularly interested and engaged in all aspects - cultural, social, economic and political - of our bilateral relations.
 According to the 2011 census, 114,880 Canadians declared a Croatian ethnic origin, mostly in the Toronto area.

-Croatia has participated in the Department of National Defence's Military Training Assistance Programme (MTAP) since 2005, which comprises language training, staff officer and peacekeeping training.
+Croatia has participated in the Department of National Defence's Military Training Assistance Programme (MTAP) since 2005, which comprises language training and peacekeeping training.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .